Big Ten: 40

 Player who goal is to play in the NFL – Getting drafted or signed is start part of the goal and not the end of the goal, true they are excited to see a dream fulfilled but know that now the work beings to reaching their goal of a long NFL career.
 This prospect is more likely to be willing to do the extra things to maintain his career or roster spot.

+The NFL is hard week to week business that if a player doesn’t have the correct motivation to make it in the NFL it will be come clear early.
 Only a player truly knows what type of prospects he is and at the end of the day it is his career but the job of the people drafting and signing players is to try to figure out what they players true motivation is.

 By Justin VanFulpen